Logging

 The "underlying logging backend" we utilize is Klogging (io.klogging:klogging) vis slf4j-klogging (io.klogging: slf4j-klogging).

-kotlin-logging
+kotlin-logging (logging facade)

 kotlin-logging: Kotlin multiplatform library that allows to do logging from common code, while targeting the preferred logging interface for the respective platforms (e.g. SLF4J on Java, native android Log, darwin os log, etc.).